Teaching and Learning Innovation Week (2-6 November 2020)

 “Panel Discussions” - Alverno TOPICS – ‘Advantages of Using Technology in Face-to-face Teaching’ and ‘Challenges and Opportunities of Hybrid Teaching and Learning’

 TLC is collaborating with our University’s partner institution Alverno College (a liberal arts college in United States) to deliver ‘Lingnan-Alverno Blended Learning Workshop Series’, which aim to share Alverno’s expertise and experience in adopting blended learning with our Lingnan community.
 The workshop videos are available at Moodle for our interested colleagues to watch.
 In order to better facilitate interactions and exchange of views between our faculty members and Alverno’s speakers, two Panel Discussions are arranged.
 The Discussions entitled ‘Advantages of Using Technology in Face-to-face Teaching’ and ‘Challenges and Opportunities of Hybrid Teaching and Learning’ are respectively for the Workshop Sessions 1 and 2.
-Panel members comprise Professor Daniel Leister, Professor Lindsey Harness and Ms Kelly Gomoll from Alverno College, and Professor Peter Duffy and Faculty Pioneers from Lingnan University.
+Panel members comprise Professor Daniel Leister, Professor Lindsey Harness and Ms Kelly Gomoll from Alverno College, and Faculty Pioneers from Lingnan University.
 Interested colleagues are encouraged to join after watching the videos and studying the resources.
 More details are available at Workshop Poster and Moodle Course “Innovative Pedagogies Series” (Lingnan Username and password required for staff only).

 Student Workshop (hybrid mode): Introduction to Video Production on Smartphones and on PCs